 Here is a sampler:

 Seek First to Understand

 Be receptive.
-Listen to your client, your team, your customer.
-Listen and you will learn.
-Listen well and you will be in a better position to help.
+Listen to your client, your team, and your customer.
+Listen, and you will learn.
+Listen well, and you will be in a better position to help.

 There’s a great little adage about organizational change that starts with a question: How do you eat an elephant?
 The answer: One little bite at a time.